CodingIntel

 Wound Care | CPT® Codes for Debridement

-Health care organizations have started wound care clinics to care for patients with non-healing wounds and frequently use wound care debridement codes to report the services The care of a post-op wound is done by the surgeon in the global period, and is not separately paid, unless it is on-going and must be referred to […]
+Health care organizations have started wound care clinics to care for patients with non-healing wounds and frequently use wound care debridement codes to report the services.
+The care of a post-op wound is done by the surgeon in the global period, and is not separately paid, unless it is on-going and the care for the […]

 Modifier 57